 Hoodline readers will recall that prior to Mini-Chic and Turkish Modern, the space was occupied by 18th Street Cleaners, which closed in 2016.

 The announcement continues a trend of neighborhood businesses closing due to the financial impact of COVID-19.
-Yesterday Hoodline learned Latin American restaurant Castro Republic (2295 Market St) was permanently closed, and last month, long-time pet store Best in Show (545 Castro St.) and vitamin and supplement shop Active Nutrition (2275 Market St.) both announced closures.
+In the past week Hoodline learned Latin American restaurant Castro Republic (2295 Market St) and 68-year old It's Top Coffee Shop (1801 Market) were permanently closed, and last month, long-time pet store Best in Show (545 Castro St.) and vitamin and supplement shop Active Nutrition (2275 Market St.) both announced closures.